InterfaithCoding/frontend/css.md

 <p id='paragraph2' class='main-body'> This is my second paragraph</p>
 <p id='paragraph3' class='main-body'> This is my second paragraph</p>
 ```
-Why is this useful?

-This makes it easier for us to write our CSS rules.
-We can use the **id** and **class** attribute as our CSS selector.

 To select an element with a specific id, write a hash character, followed by the id of the element.
 To select all elements with a specific class, write a full-stop character, followed by the class of the elements.